 This change is already making a difference in the lives of Gillette patients.
 For Koop, Barney and the rest of the staff, that’s the most rewarding thing.

 “I was talking to one of our nurse practitioners the other day about a patient she was seeing.
 She knew the patient was experiencing quite a bit of pain, but she wasn’t sure what was causing it,” Barney says.
 She looked at the patient’s toolbox scores and found that the pain was spiking on the mobility portion of the survey.
 Because of this, she identified his braces as the issue.
-She took him over to Assistive Technology, had the braces modified, and he went home more comfortable.
+She took him over to Orthotics, Prosthetics and Seating, had the braces modified, and he went home more comfortable.
 I have little doubt that we would’ve come to that conclusion in time, but if using the toolbox saves one of our patients from even a moment of unnecessary pain, it’s worth it.”

 Going forward, Gillette Children’s and Holland Bloorview are exploring additional opportunities to work together to improve patient care.